 Here is one of our favorite recipes from the book, a banana cream pie smoothie.
-The key to getting healthy baby organic food is to purchase organic ingredients While my youngest is still too little to enjoy it, we find that we always have these ingredients on hand and can make this pretty quickly for an easy snack or part of lunch.
+The key to getting healthy, organic baby food is to purchase organic ingredients.
+While my youngest is still too little to enjoy it, we always seem to have these ingredients on hand and can make this pretty quickly for an easy snack or part of lunch.

 I love when smoothie recipes include spices to increase the flavor without affecting nutritional value.
 This one has turmeric and allspice, which really makes the smoothie enjoyable for everyone, not just something that tastes like pureed bananas.
 We will be using this as one of the first smoothie recipes for my baby to try.
 It’s not too sweet and will help her develop a versatile palette.

 - 4 ounces non-dairy milk breastmilk or formula will also work

 - 1 cup plain yogurt (or unsweetened kefir)